You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - You have disabling or severe injuries from an accident.
-Permanent disabilities and severe injuries can have long-term expenses that require the resources of an experienced attorney to calculate.
+Permanent disabilities and severe injuries can have long-term expenses requiring an experienced attorney’s resources to calculate.
 Medical care, lost earning capacity, and non-economic damages such as pain and suffering can reach high dollar amounts.
 Attorneys may seek to add punitive damages above and beyond economic and non-economic damages in severe negligence cases.

 - Liability isn’t clear, or multiple parties are potentially responsible for the accident.
-Our personal injury attorneys in Greenville have experience with effective communication with the insurance companies and others involved in a case.
-They also will advocate for their clients when multiple accident victims could be seeking a settlement, protecting accident victims against counterclaims and cross-claims.
+In Greenville, our personal injury attorneys have experience with effective communication with the insurance companies and others involved in a case.
+They will also advocate for their clients when multiple accident victims seek a settlement, protecting accident victims against counterclaims and cross-claims.

 - An insurance company is uncooperative or unfair in its actions.
 Insurance companies may refuse to agree to a fair settlement.
 Some insurance companies may engage in bad faith practices, such as denying claims without reason, failing to properly investigate an accident, or offering an insufficient settlement amount.

 A personal injury attorney from our Greenville office will be able to navigate complex circumstances and help you understand your rights and the settlement you’re entitled to receive.
 When considering an attorney, be sure to provide details surrounding the accident and bring any documentation you may have.
 This information will help our attorneys advise you on the best course of action.